mjo22/cryojax/README.md

 # 2D Template Matching of Cryo-EM images powered by JAX.
 This library is an implementation of 2D template matching (2DTM) in cryo electron microscopy micrographs built on [JAX](https://github.com/google/jax).

+## Summary

+The core of this package is its ability to simulate cryo-EM images.
 Starting with a 3D electron density map, one can simulate images with models of the scattering onto the imaging plane and the modulation by the instrument optics.
 Then, one can generate images sampled from models of the noise or compute a corresponding log-likelihood.

+These imaging models can then, for example, be fed into standard statistical inference or optimization libraries in `jax`, such as [numpyro](https://github.com/pyro-ppl/numpyro) or [jaxopt](https://github.com/google/jaxopt).

 ## Installation